conjunxendura/amicaendura/README.md

 ![ryomen](https://magma.com/shared/lsvYEwWc42kRUj5S53ZXhz)

-boss , emrys or isaac
+boss , emrys , lucifer or isaac

 he thou

 usually in the mha / mcyt area, but i'll also sit wherever my friends want to feel free to whisper or talk to me but i am off tab a lot of the time

 c+h okay if fandom c:

 yumeshipper, [yume list](https://rentry.co/bpdyumeship)